 This fieldwork inspired me to initially produce a reflective media artwork OTswellang for the solo shows Over Many Horizons, at UTS Gallery, Sydney, 2016 and The Mesh, Vrystaat Arts Festival, South Africa, 2017.
 (That work is also included in this show).
-I am now building upon those outcomes in this major exhibition of works in two phases, Future-Future?.
-Phase1 is presented for Riddoch Gallery, Mt Gambier, South Australia, (opening Nov 17th, 2017) and Phase2 for the ISEA 2018 Electronic Arts Festival, at Durban Art Gallery, South Africa (tbc).
+I am now building upon those outcomes in this major exhibition, Future-Future?.

-1: Future-Future?
-Solo exhibition, Mt Gambier Gallery, South Australia, Nov 17th-Jan 20th, 2017, Curated by Melentie Pandilovski.
+1: Future-Future?, Solo exhibition, Riddoch Art Gallery, Mt Gambier, South Australia, Nov 17th-Jan 20th, 2017, Curated by Melentie Pandilovski.